littlepea/beijing-python-meetup/talks/proposals/admin-business-logic.md

 * Interface logic (Handling user input, displaying output)
 * Application logic (Use cases)

-It's very easy to to put all this code together in one place, at the end of the day, what matters is that your application works the way you expect it to work.
+It's very easy to put all this code together in one place, at the end of the day, what matters is that your application works the way you expect it to work.
 But as it grows, it's important to separate different types of logic so that the code is easier to maintain, understand and test.